Sustainable Energy Laboratory: SEL

 The Sustainable Energy Lab's goal is to model, test, and design emerging energy technologies to assist in the transition to more sustainable energy options.
-Currently the lab work focuses on i) thermoelectric modules and systems for current and future power generation applications and ii) developing world appropriate technologies.
+Currently the lab work focuses on thermoelectric modules and systems for current and future power generation applications, and developing world appropriate technologies.
 SEL is committed to providing a range of experiential learning opportunities to both undergraduate and graduate students.
 Numerous senior design projects have been done in partnership with the lab.
-Dr. Robert Stevens manages this lab.

 Major equipment: A fully instrumented thermoelectric module test stand for characterizing individual modules, a high temperature module testing system, a waste heat exhaust rig for system testing with extensive data acquisition capabilities and simulated electrical load, a mobile cook stove test stand for biomass-based stoves, extensive data acquisition and control hardware for measuring and controlling electrical power, heat, and temperature.

 Recognitions: EPA P3 program, NYSERDA, NYSDEC – NYS Pollution Prevention Institute, Dresser-Rand Incorporated, TAM Ceramics, Inc., Corning, Inc., HOPE: Haiti Outreach.